andimiller/blog/posts/2023-03-28-count-distinct-at-scale-I.md

 og-description: Introduction to Probabilistic Data Structures, using Count Distinct and introducing HyperLogLog.
 ---

-This is the first in a series of posts about Probabilistic Data Structures, something I use a lot as a Software Engineer.
+This is the first in a series of posts about Probabilistic Data Structures, something I use a lot as a Software Engineer specialising in Big Data.

-These are algorithms and data structures that allow us to analyse large streams of data without using much RAM or CPU.
+These are algorithms and data structures that allow us to analyse large streams of data without using much RAM or CPU, relying on statistics and probabilities to do work for us.

 # Count Distinct